Adopt An Animal

 Interested in Adopting or More Information?

-Please email us at email@example.com.
+Reach us daily at firstname.lastname@example.org.
 The following photos are all of our current animals for adoption!
-Your tax deductible donations make these rescues possible – Donate from www.DefensaRincon.org/Donate.
+Find our adoption process explained in detail below all the photos.
+Your tax deductible donations make these rescues possible.
 You can also view our adoptable animal on our facebook album HEREfly to you unaccompanied.
-But before we adopt out an animal you will need to be approved by the individual rescuer/foster of the animal you are interested in.
-At the bottom of this page you will find the Adoption Process.
+Our horses require an adoption fee and travel costs off the Island are $4000.
+Before we adopt out any animal you will need to be approved by the individual rescuer/foster of the animal you are interested in because they know and love their personal rescue best.
+So please email us at email@example.com and let us know the animal you are interested in adopting!
+Thank you for considering a rescued street animal.

 Our animals are normally rescued off the streets of Puerto Rico, after being dumped by an owner.
 Therefore some horses may be lame, dogs may test positive for heartworms and cats may have FIV or FeLV.
 We do not want you to overlook an animal just because they have issues.
 Please know horses offer much more than the ability to carry us around on their backs and dogs that test positive for heartworms or cats with FIV or FeLV may live a normal unaffected life.
 Please ask if tests have been run on your dog or cat of choice.
 Please do not assume all tests are run on all cats and dogs.